-6.1 TasPorts may, acting reasonably, reject an Application, defer consideration of an Application or withdraw permission to access after allowing an Application, if it becomes aware of any of the following matters:

-- (a) any breach of these Terms and Conditions by the Principal; - (b) if the Principal fails to satisfy a requirement imposed by TasPorts in accordance with clause 7.2; - (c) if the Principal fails to provide an advance payment imposed by TasPorts in accordance with clause 7.3; - (d) failure by the Principal or the Shipping Agent to comply with a relevant direction issued by TasPorts performing a regulatory function of an Authority; - (e) a relevant direction issued by an Authority; - (f) the Port Land or any part of it is unsuitable for use; - (g) the Channel or any part of it is unsuitable for use; - (h) use of the Port Land or the Channel could result in TasPorts and/or other parties contravening any Law; - (i) any contravention of Modern Slavery Legislation by the owner, charterer and/or manager of the Vessel (regardless of whether the contravention took place on the Vessel or on any other vessel), unless that contravention occurred more than 6 months before the Application is submitted and the said owner, charterer and/or manager (as applicable) is able to demonstrate to TasPorts' reasonable satisfaction that the contravention has been remedied. - (j) previous conduct involving the Vessel or the Principal in the Port Area which, were it to occur during the Access Period, would amount to a material breach of these Terms and Conditions. - 6.2 If TasPorts withdraws permission to use any part of the Port Land or the Channel, the Principal must, at its own expense, promptly reposition the Vessel and TasPorts shall refund to the Shipping Agent any monies paid prior to withdrawal of access.
-The amount of any such refund shall be calculated by TasPorts (acting reasonably) and the Principal and Shipping Agent agree to abide by TasPorts' decision. - 6.3 TasPorts will have no liability whatsoever to the Principal or the Shipping Agent in respect of any grant, refusal, withdrawal, imposition or change of conditions in connection with access to or use of the Port Land or the Channel, including without limitation in connection with any change in the Port Land, the Channel (or any part of them) or in connection with any discretion or direction of TasPorts.
+- 6.1 TasPorts may, acting reasonably, reject an Application, defer consideration of an Application or withdraw permission to access after allowing an Application, if it becomes aware of any of the following matters: - (a) any Material Breach; - (b) if the Principal fails to satisfy a requirement imposed by TasPorts in accordance with clause 7.2; - (c) if the Principal fails to provide an advance payment imposed by TasPorts in accordance with clause 7.3; - (d) failure by the Principal or the Shipping Agent to comply with a relevant direction issued by TasPorts performing a regulatory function of an Authority; - (e) a relevant direction issued by an Authority; - (f) the Port Land or any part of it is unsuitable for use; - (g) the Channel or any part of it is unsuitable for use; - (h) use of the Port Land or the Channel could result in TasPorts and/or other parties contravening any Law; - (i) any contravention of Modern Slavery Legislation by the owner, charterer and/or manager of the Vessel (regardless of whether the contravention took place on the Vessel or on any other vessel), unless that contravention occurred more than 6 months before the Application is submitted and the said owner, charterer and/or manager (as applicable) is able to demonstrate to TasPorts' reasonable satisfaction that the contravention has been remedied. - (j) previous conduct involving or relating to the Vessel or the Principal in the Port Area which, were it to occur during the Access Period, would amount to a Material Breach. - 6.2 If TasPorts withdraws permission to use any part of the Port Land or the Channel, the Principal must, at its own expense, promptly reposition the Vessel and TasPorts shall refund to the Shipping Agent any monies paid prior to withdrawal of access. - 6.3 TasPorts will have no liability whatsoever to the Principal or the Shipping Agent in respect of any grant, refusal, withdrawal, imposition or change of conditions in connection with access to or use of the Port Land or the Channel, including without limitation in connection with any change in the Port Land, the Channel (or any part of them) or in connection with any discretion or direction of TasPorts.